Karlend/midnight-docs/docs/GTA 5/Lua/events.md

 * `OnChatMsg(ply, text)`

 ## `OnNetworkEvent`

-### Description

-Called when a Network Event is received.
+`Called when a Network Event is received.`

 | Argument | Type           | Description                                                  |
 | -------- | -------------- | ------------------------------------------------------------ |